Anybody can lose weight and sustainably keep it off if they can identify and reject the hidden diet saboteurs placed around them.

 When And Why Our Bodies Store Fat And How To Avoid It

-This spike then triggers the pancreas to excrete insulin then reduce the blood sugar level back to its normal level.
+This spike then triggers the pancreas to excrete insulin and reduce the blood sugar level to its normal level.

 Insulin is the body’s hormone that reduces the blood sugar level by converting the excess sugar directly into fat for storage.

 This sudden increased sugar level has also given your body and mind an instant energy boost or rush.

 This can be evidenced by increased blood pressure and heart rate, a sudden euphoric mood swing, and even hyperactivity.

 Unfortunately, the extra Insulin removes the sugar causing an instant energy crash, mood drop, and feeling of tiredness.